-Ventilation can prevent these injuries from welding fumes.
-Ventilation is so important because welders often do not wear any type of respiratory protection.
+Ventilation is so critical because welders often do not wear any type of respiratory protection.
 Often, welders only protection from welding fumes is a welding hood.
 Welding hoods protect the eyes from ultraviolet lights and spatter from the welding arc but offer no protection from the welding fumes in the air.
-Respiratory protection for welders is available but not widely used.
-This is why ventilation is absolutely necessary for anyone welding in confined spaces.
+While respiratory protection for welders is available, it is not widely used.

-The Lambert Firms represents victims of personal injury accidents.
+The Lambert Firms represents victims of maritime and offshore injury accidents.
 If you or a loved one has experienced a welding injury, contact The Lambert Firm today for a free case evaluation.